18F/identity-idp/docs/frontend.md

 - A ViewComponent file would be named `app/components/password_input_component.rb`
 - A stylesheet file would be named `app/assets/stylesheets/componewnts/_password-input.scss`
 - A stylesheet selector would be named `.password-input`, with child elements prefixed as `.password-input__`
-- A react component would be named `<PasswordInput />`
+- A React component would be named `<PasswordInput />`
-- A react component file would be named `app/javascript/packages/password-input/password-input.tsx`
+- A React component file would be named `app/javascript/packages/password-input/password-input.tsx`
 - A web component would be named `PasswordInputElement`
 - A web components file would be named `app/javascript/packages/password-input/password-input-element.ts`